BadinediR/aws-codepipeline-eks-rds-efs-s3/README.md

 1. Update `config.yaml` at root of the repo with all the params which needs to be changed.
 2. Update `eks/sample-eksctl-cluster.yaml` for cluster details.
-3. Make sure the code resides in codecommit repo in the account where you are deploying and `config.yaml` is pointing to it.
+3. Make sure the code resides in CodeCommit repo in the account where you are deploying and `config.yaml` is pointing to it.
 3. Run `./install-kubeflow.sh deploy`

 ## Folders & Files